 We have all been there, it’s the end of the vacation and you have a beautiful golden tanned body, but the face is left pale and white, or red and burned.
-Many have wondered: why does my body tan but not my face?
+Many have wondered: Why does my face not tan?

 It takes time to develop the perfect golden tan.
 And it is important to take the proper care when exposing the skin to direct UV rays.